cassini1010/documentations/docs/Python/pytest.md

 ##### Print logging messages in a log file:

-Below configurations can be made in `pytest.ini` file to log logging messages in a file.
+The following configurations can be added to the `pytest.ini` file to log messages to a file.

-No `caplog` fixture to be used.
+Do not use the `caplog` fixture in this case.

 ```python
 import logging